 HIST 6399 (3).
 THESIS.
 Research and writing of the M.A. thesis with guidance from the student's thesis director.

 HIST 7000 (0).
 TEACHER PREPARATION.
-A noncredit course for the teaching component of the doctoral program in which the student will work closely with a professor in the planning and teaching of an individual course.
+Teaching component of the doctoral program in which the student works closely with a professor in the planning and teaching of an individual course.

 HIST 7398 (3).
 RESEARCH.